tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-06-On-Exceptions.md

 Put it differently, ask yourself what **useful information** are you adding here?
 How does a ``FileDoesNotExistError`` help the user (again, a programmer) solve the issue better?
-You're only adding clutter: now he/she would have to **catch both** ``FileDoesNotExistError`` and ``IOError`` -- you might have dealt with ``ENOENT``, but what about ``EPERM`` or ``EISDIR``?
+You're only adding clutter: now he/she would have to **catch both** ``FileDoesNotExistError`` and ``IOError``, as you might have dealt with ``ENOENT``, but what about ``EPERM`` or ``EISDIR``?
-The error message already includes all the required information, you have nothing to add to that;
-so instead of treating your user like a baby -- just propagate the "scary" ``IOError`` up.
+The error message already includes all the required information and you have nothing meaningful to add to that.
+Instead of treating your user like a baby, just let the raw ``IOError`` propagate up.

-I must this phenomena virtually doesn't exist in open-source code, but in closed-source projects I find it all over the place: I'd guess corporate-employed programmers make the worst parents :)
+I must say this phenomena **virtually doesn't exist in open-source code**, but in closed-source projects I find it all over the place: I'd guess corporate-employed programmers make the worst parents :-)

 ### A Note On Real Users ###

-A question then arises: **what about non-programmer end-users?** What if my product's a GUI and a nasty stack trace suddenly shows up?
+A question then arises: **what about non-programmer end-users?** What if my product's a GUI/CLI and a nasty stack trace suddenly shows up?

-Well, first of all, this rule only deals with **libraries**, or products whose end users are programmers.
-But on second thought, what does it matter?
-If you're going to pop up an error box to the screen, saying "No such file or directory", does it really matter if it's an ``IOError`` or a ``FileDoesNotExistError``?
-Either way, you log the traceback to a file and show a message box to informs the user of the issue and ask him/her what to do.
-What's the added value?
+Well, first of all, **this rule only deals with libraries**, or products whose end users are programmers.
+But on second thought, does it matter if it's an ``IOError`` or a ``FileDoesNotExistError``?
+Either way, you'd log the traceback to a file and show an error box to informs the user of the issue and ask him/her what to do.
+The user would only care for the error *message*, not the traceback or the name of the exception, so where's the added value?

 Then again, when it comes to non-programmers, I don't want to get into generalizations.
 They might as well **not be** consenting adults...

 ## Do Not Wrap Exceptions ##

-Until Python 3, raising an exception during the handling of one meant the original traceback was lost.
+Until Python 3, raising an exception during the handling of one, meant the original traceback was lost.
 This has been finally solved, but Python 2.x still accounts for the majority of the code base.
+Once you loose the traceback, the odds of successfully debugging the problem are much lower (especially when it happens off-site, at a customer's lab).

+Some people think that if they develop FooLibrary, all exceptions that would ever be thrown from their code must derive from ``FooError``.
+That's a reasonable approach -- but only when it comes to exceptions that are actually **originate in FooLibrary**.
+For instance, a queuing library might raise ``QueueFull`` or ``QueueEmpty``, both of which derive from ``QueueError``.

+On the other hand, should an ``OSError``/``IOError`` happen internally, from which you can't recover, **do not wrap it** by a ``FooError``.
+Recalling the queuing library, if it can't save the queue to a file because the file's permissions are wrong or the partition is out of space -- that's **not** a ``QueueError``.
+Your user wouldn't want to ``except QueueError: retry()`` in this case -- he/she should be made aware of it and fix the problem.

+Likewise, if you're developing an HTTP library, don't wrap ``socket.error(ECONNRESET)`` with an ``HTTPError``... that's not your library's fault, and it's clearly not an HTTP error.
+Besides, there are so many possible errors that might occur (including ``AttributeErrors``) that it simply doesn't make sense to wrap all of them.

+This rule has a lot in common with the previous one, but the two serve different purposes.
+In this case, it originates with Java's checked exceptions: since you won't be able to raise ``IOException`` in a function whose signature specifies only ``HTTPException``, the common practice is to wrap the ``IOException`` inside an ``HTTPException``.
+This is a form of Javaism that is simply not necessary in Python and ruins the traceback (again, prior to Python 3).

+It only makes sense to wrap an underlying exception by a "higher" one when you can provide more information on the source/reason for the error.
+For instance, if a connection-reset occurred when the server rejected your SSL certificate, it makes sense to raise ``ServerHungUpOnMe``.
+Another reasonable place to wrap exceptions is when to allow retry of some sort.
+Suppose you're given a list of endpoints to connect to, and any one of them will do.
+It might be that the first few are down but the last one is up, in which case it would succeed.
+On the other hand, they might all be down; in such a case, I would accumulate all individual errors into a list and raise some sort of ``ConnectionError(list_of_individual_errors)``.

+Bottom line: **only wrap if you add useful information** to the original exception.

 ## Do not Handle Exceptions ###